 If you wear prescription glasses, pack an extra pair.

 Use closed baggage tags to label each bag.
-Put your name, address and telephone number both inside and outside your luggage.
+Put your name, address and phone number both inside and outside your luggage.

-Buy Transportation Security Administration approved locks and always keep your luggage locked.
-Check, though, to see if you can send your locked bags on in-country flights; TSA locks may not be recognized and could be cut to inspect your bags.
+Buy Transportation Security Administration approved locks, and always keep your luggage locked.
+Check to see if you can send your locked bags on in-country flights; TSA locks may not be recognized and could be cut to inspect your bags.
 Never put valuables in your checked luggage, and check carefully after going through security to ensure that all of your valuables are still in your carry-on.

 Get the latest tips and advice delivered right to your inbox!

 Sign up to receive our monthly e-newsletter, NEAchieve!